-Neurodiverse workers can provide great benefits to organizations that tap into the talent pool.
-However, they often go unhired and are instead left out of the workforce.
+Neurodiverse workers can provide great benefits to organizations that tap into this often overlooked talent pool.
+Unfortunately, neurodiverse people often go unhired and are left out of the workforce.
 So, why is that?
-Well, I believe it’s from a lack of knowledge on neurodiversity, and what it can bring to organizations.
-In this article we’ve come up with 5 benefits that hiring neurodiverse workers could bring to an organization, to present why it is a talent pool that needs to be tapped into.
+It seems to result from a lack of understanding of neurodiversity, and what benefits it can bring to organizations.
+In this article, we look at why the neurodiverse talent pool is worth tapping into.

 Neurodiverse workers often experience the world differently, and in turn, have a different understanding and perspective on things.
 Some neurodivergent workers may be more emphatic, others more resilient because of their challenges.
 It’s always a benefit during discussions that people have different ways of thinking and looking at a problem.

 Imagine if you asked a group of people how to solve a problem in your business and everyone provided the same answer, it may not be the best solution but it’s the only one they can think of.
 Now imagine a group of diverse people who have different life experiences and you ask them the same question, you may then be provided with a multitude of solutions and a great discussion.

 Every organization hopes to have a workforce full of hardworking and loyal employees who are genuinely happy to be there.
 In fact, neurodiverse people are often known to be more loyal and engaged workers.

 The Great Resignation is a phenomenon that still affects many firms to this day.
 It describes a period of time where over 38 million workers resigned during a 7 month period in 2021.
 This has made employers desperate to find improved ways to retain their talent.
 Thousands of firms are raising wages, providing more perks and benefits such as the option to work flexibly.
 This in turn has given workers the upper hand to choose a job that best fits their needs.